jundalisay/spblist/content/en/research/ancient/babylonian/gilgamesh/tablet-11.md

 ---

-Gilgamesh spoke to Utanapishtim:

 {{< l a="Gilgamesh" >}}
-I have been looking at you, but you look like me!
+[To Utanapishtim] I have been looking at you, but you look like me!
 I resolved not to fight you.
 How is it that you stand in the Assembly of the Gods, and have found life!"
 {{< /l >}}

 Utanapishtim: